saharhayek/Neural-Network-From-Scratch---Cereals-Dataset/README.md

    - Plotting function for actual vs predicted outputs

 **2. Load and prepare data:**
-- Read cereals.csv with pandas
+- Read csv with pandas
    - Convert to NumPy array
    - Split into:
      X = all columns except last (inputs)